Rocky-Lee-001/ComfyUI_SZtools/README.md

 # ComfyUI_SZtools
-1. This project is the comfyui implementation of ComfyUI_SZtools, a labeling and naming tool developed for Kontext's local training package T2ITrainer.
+1.This project is the comfyui implementation of ComfyUI_SZtools, a labeling and naming tool developed for Kontext's local training package T2ITrainer.

-3. Lrzjason/T2iTraining Address: https://github.com/lrzjason/T2ITrainer
+2.Lrzjason/T2iTraining Address: https://github.com/lrzjason/T2ITrainer

 The naming convention for the T2ITrainer training set is: xxx_ R.png, xxx_ T. png, xxx_ R.txt